Evviva Maria: Marian dogma of 1854 and international spread

 From 1867, it became more and more universal and reached youth movements in ordinary parishes as it became one of the hymns of the Daughters of Mary, founded by Lateran canon Alberto Passeri.

 In a tale written in 1882, Jesuit priest William Henry Anderdon sets a group of peasants interpreting Evviva Maria in Rome in 1812.

 In 1883, a popular tradition in the sanctuary of la Madonna dei Miracoli in the Abruzzan town of Casalbordino.

 In 1885, George F. Dillon noted that it was always Evviva Maria which was taken up by the pilgrims and sometimes shouted out as a victory cry at the sanctuary of Our Lady of Good Counsel in Genazzano, near Rome.

 It truly became a universal hymn as it could even be sung by a French choir in Westminster, England in 1886.

 Evviva Maria would also become a rallying cry for the rites of coronation of the Virgin Mary in various sanctuaries from the Madonna della Guardia in Genova to Santa Maria Maggiore in Rome.

 In 1903, Evviva Maria was strongly associated with Franciscan missions across Italy, as documented by Danish traveller Johannes Jørgensen.

 In 1926, this "oft-repeated" Franciscan ritornello was still strange for English traveller Harold Elsdale Goad fascinated by fascism on his journey to Italy.

-In the 1950s, it was one of the Catholic hymns well-known among the Italian diaspora. and even well into 1970 in a "brassy rendition" by the Italian community of the Bronx.
+In the 1950s, it was one of the Catholic hymns well known among the Italian diaspora. and even well into 1970 in a "brassy rendition" by the Italian community of the Bronx.

-A timeless hymn of Marian devotion since the Second Vatican Council
+Second Vatican Council to present day

 Evviva Maria was one of the vernacular songs which predated by many centuries the Second Vatican Council which allowed the use of such languages in the Catholic liturgy.
 After the Second Vatican Council, in 1969, it was still an impressive expression of religious feelings in the basilica of Santa Maria Maggiore in Rome but around the same time, it was associated with "black old women clutching candles as tall as themselves [shrieking] in unison" in Calabria.

 Through the 1980s and until today, this hymn remains widely popular on feast days of the Virgin Mary and in sanctuaries devoted to the Blessed Mother in Rome, at the Santuario della Madonna del Divino Amore in Southern Italy, Sicily where it is sung along the Dio vi salvi Regina and also in Corsica since the first mission of Leonardo di Porto Maurizio.
 At the Sanctuary of the Incoronata in Puglia, for example, Evviva Maria is a hymn made for "ceaseless chanting" during the robing of the Virgin and Child.

-Lyrics: a unique refrain with varying verses
+Lyrics

 Lyrics of Evviva Maria have a consistent chorus and widely variable verses according to the processions the hymn accompanies.

 The 39-verse version of Saint Leonard of the first half of the 18th century, the 10-verse version of Liguori of 1826 and the 22-verse version of the Sanctuary of Caravaggio of the Madonna di Piné from 1844 are a witness to the antiquity of such variability.